-One of the few beaches along Australia’s coastline that faces north, Noosa is a great family beach or for those not that confident in the ocean due to its gentle waves and surf lifesavers on patrol.
-If you want to take a surf lesson, Noosa is deal for beginners.
+One of the few beaches along Australia’s coastline that faces north, Noosa is a great family beach, or for those not that confident in the ocean due to its gentle waves and surf lifesavers on patrol.
+If you want to take a surf lesson, Noosa is ideal for beginners.

 8. Agnes Water Beach – Central Queensland